Insights into the physics of neutron star interiors from pulsar glitches: Dynamical phases and the Vela's 2016 glitch precursor

 \begin{enumerate}

 \item \emph{Inward vortex creep -} From \eqref{qser} we see that $\dt \Omega_p < - I/(I-I_v)\oi$ can be realized only if the internal torque contributes to slowing down the observable component (the internal torque has the same sign as the external one).
-Since $\mathcal{B}_d$ is a positive function (or functional) of the local lag, as demanded by the second law of thermodynamics \citep{GusakovHVBK,GAVASSINO_iordanskii}, we should have that this phase can be realized only if there is a sufficiently extended region in which the lag is negative (in fact, $\text{sign} \ovp = \text{sign} \Omega_{np}$).
+Since $\mathcal{B}_d>0$, as demanded by the second law of thermodynamics \cite{GusakovHVBK,GAVASSINO_iordanskii}, this phase can be realized only if there is a sufficiently extended region in which the lag is negative (recall that $\text{sign} \ovp = \text{sign} \Omega_{np}$).
 This also implies that the vortex velocity is, on average, directed inward.\\